brainlife/app-preparePRF/README.md

 Run `Freesurfer` on Brain Life with the **non-ACPC Aligned** `s017_canonical.nii` or the T1 image that you are using to conduct pRF analysis.
 Then run `pRF` (Justin Gardner's app) using your appropriate stimulus (`stim.nii.gz`) and task (`bold.nii.gz`).

-Run this app with the respective outputs from Freesurfer and pRF.
+Run this app with the T1 image you passed through Freesurfer, as well as the respective outputs from Freesurfer and pRF.

 ## Outputs